NeatSquid/Concrete-Coffin/Readme.md

 * Riding these tracks long enough one can be forgiven for believing these narrow underground tunnels are stretching forever.
 Remember to drive the locomotive efficiently on unpowered sections.
-The old batteries run out of juice almost instantly.
+The old batteries run out of juice almost immediately.
 If you run out of backup power and your locomotive have stopped consider yourself lost.
 * Your goal is Station Terminal Alpha.
 Reach it by any means.
 Deliver the cargo.

 ### Dev Notes